-Plant and algal responses to global climate change
+Plant responses to global climate change

-Rising atmospheric CO2 affects plants directly through the process of photosynthesis as well as by changing the climate.
-At higher CO2 plants are more efficient, so they downsize their photosynthetic apparatus, which is mostly made of protein.
-In the future, plants will be less nutritious with lower concentrations of protein and micronutrients.
-We are examining the effect of climate change on plants and consequences for global food security.
-Algae are the basis of most aquatic food chains.
-We need to predict how climate change could alter their photosynthetic productivity and thus affect entire aquatic food webs.
-We are also examining how this may impact on large-scale blooms of toxic algae and cyanobacteria that can choke waterways and disrupt fragile marine environments and fisheries.
+We study the effect of climate change on plants and consequences for global food security.
+Rising atmospheric carbon dioxide and increase in global average temperature affects plants directly through the process of photosynthesis as well as by changing the climate.
+When CO2 is higher, plants are more efficient, so they downsize their photosynthetic apparatus, which is mostly made of protein. the future, plants will be less nutritious with lower concentrations of protein and micronutrients.
+Growing world populations coupled with the predicted negative impacts of increasing temperatures on agricultural productivity presents a significant challenge to global food security.
+We are using diverse approaches to address this challenge using a combination of cutting-edge agri-tech, biotech and genomic approaches. .